Documentation

 • Include your name and signature where applicable.

-• Make sure your date and, if necessary, timestamp the record.
+• Make sure your date is correct and, if necessary, timestamp the record.

 • Be mindful of your language, remember the records may be shown to members of the public someday, avoid abbreviations if you can, and never write any insulting comments.